-Amanda’s writing has appeared in Indiana Review, Sierra, Orion Magazine, Virginia Quarterly Review, Aeon Magazine, Fourth Genre, The Magazine, Imagination & Place: Cartography, Flyway, Terrain, and Passages North, among others.
+Amanda’s writing has appeared in North American Review, Indiana Review, Sierra, Orion Magazine, Virginia Quarterly Review, Aeon Magazine, Fourth Genre, The Magazine, Imagination & Place: Cartography, Flyway, Terrain, and Passages North, among others.
+She is a 2022 recipient of the Massachusetts Cultural Council’s Artist Fellowship in Nonfiction.
 Her work has twice been selected as “notable” in Best American Essays (2015 and 2016), once in Best American Sports Writing (2016), and has been nominated for a Pushcart Prize.
-Amanda has received support from Playa Fellowship Residency Program, University of Pittsburgh’s Nationality Room Scholarships, and the Berkshire-Taconic Community Foundation, and was a 2020 finalist for the Massachusetts Cultural Council’s Artist Fellowship in fiction/nonfiction.
+Amanda has received support from Playa Fellowship Residency Program, University of Pittsburgh’s Nationality Room Scholarships, and the Berkshire-Taconic Community Foundation.

 Amanda left teaching in early 2020 to spend more time on her own writing and raising her daughter.
-She lives in Berkshire County of western Massachusetts with her husband, daughter, cat, dog, and eight lovely chickens and works part time doing development and communications for the local nonprofit, The Literacy Network of South Berkshire.
+She lives in Berkshire County of western Massachusetts with her husband, daughter, and chickens and works part time as a Grants & Communications Coordinator for the local nonprofit, The Literacy Network of South Berkshire.

 Email Amanda at AmandaGiracca@yahoo.com.